THE LOGSDON LAB

 and why are they so fascinating?

-Centromeres are specialized regions on each chromosome that mediate the segregation of chromosomes during cell division.
+Centromeres are specialized regions on each chromosome that mediate the segregation of sister chromatids during cell division.
 Errors in chromosome segregation can cause aneuploidy, or an imbalance in chromosome number, which can result in cancer, infertility, and birth defects.
 Although centromeres are essential chromosomal regions, their sequence has remained unresolved in the human genome for the past two decades.
 The lack of complete centromeric sequences has limited our understanding of the role these regions play in essential cell biological processes required to maintain genome integrity and sustain life.
 During her postdoctoral training, Dr. Logsdon developed wet- and dry-lab methods to determine the first complete sequence of a human autosomal centromere (Logsdon et al., Nature, 2021).
 This work led to the complete sequence of all human centromeres (Altemose, Logsdon et al., Science, 2022) and, ultimately, the completion of the human genome (Nurk et al., Science, 2022).

 The complete sequence of each human centromere provides an unprecedented opportunity to determine their variation and evolution for the first time.
 As such, the Logsdon Lab aims to uncover the genetic and epigenetic variation of centromeres among the human population and in diseased individuals, develop a model of human centromere variation, and use this model to study their basic biology and function.
 In addition, the Logsdon Lab plans to reconstruct the evolutionary history of centromeres over the last 25 million years using phylogenetic and comparative approaches with both human and non-human primate species.
 Finally, the Logsdon lab will apply our discoveries of centromeres to design and engineer new ones on human artificial chromosomes (HACs).
 This effort will build on Dr. Logsdon's previous success in engineering HACs (Logsdon et al., Cell, 2019) and has the potential to revolutionize scientific research and medicine through the design of custom chromosomes and genomes.
 Together, our lab's research will advance our understanding of the complex biology of human centromeres and will generate HACs that have the potential to fundamentally transform scientific research and medicine.